Best Cheap Health Insurance in Montana (2026)

 Is $200 a month expensive for health insurance in Montana?

-No, $200 per month is an affordable price to pay for individual health insurance in Montana.
-That's less than a third of the average cost of coverage before discounts in the state.
+No, $200 per month is an affordable price for individual health insurance in Montana.
+That's less than half of the average cost of coverage before discounts in the state.

 How do I get health insurance in Montana?